-Staff told us that the principal dentist was knowledgeable about issues and priorities relating to the quality and future of the service.
+We found the principal dentists had the capacity, values and skills to deliver high-quality, sustainable care.
+They were knowledgeable about issues and priorities relating to the quality and future of the service.
 They understood the challenges and were addressing them.